Skip to main content

 Fetch external design system documentation with MCP servers

 MCP servers can be used to fetch design system documentation that is stored separately from your npm packages.
-See Integrate with your tools using personal connectors (MCP servers) for more information.
+See Integrate with your tools using chat connectors (MCP servers) for more information.

 FAQ

 Yes, a design system is a regular Lovable project that is marked as a design system.
-It can be opened and edited like any other project, and other projects can connect to it to use its rules during generation.
+It can be opened and edited like any other project, and other projects can connect to it.If the design system wraps an external npm package, the package itself isn’t editable from Lovable, only the wrapper layer in the design system project is.
+Changes to the underlying components have to be made in the upstream npm package and republished there.

 Yes, any project can be marked as a design system from project settings.
+Set Project type to Design system.
 Once marked, it becomes available for other projects in the workspace to connect to.

 No, design systems do not replace templates.
 Templates and design systems serve different purposes and are often used together.
 Templates are best for initial project scaffolding, while design systems provide ongoing UI and design guidance across projects.